-James Bond made Sean Connery an action star.
-Darrell Hammond and SNL made him a comedy legend.
+James Bond made Sean Connery an acting legend.
+Darrell Hammond made him an SNL star.

 Whatever the reason for their popularity, the impressions persist, and Hammond’s in particular.

-“The other night I did shows in Fairfield, [Connecticut,] outdoor shows,” Hammond told Rolling Stone.
+“The other night I did shows in Fairfield, [Conn.,] outdoor shows,” Hammond told Rolling Stone.
 “There were people there, 25-ish, who knew every single thing I was going to say when I did the Sean Connery-on-Jeopardy! bit.
 Back in the day, when I was doing colleges, kids would bring signs.
 And you’re talking about kids from all over the world.
-Connery had that thing that Clinton had, people just couldn’t get enough of him.”
+Connery had that thing that [Bill] Clinton had, people just couldn’t get enough of him.”

 Read more: